How PathwayU Impacts Student Retention at Western Kentucky University

 Q: What are some of the outcomes you’ve seen as a result of using PathwayU?

-A: We have seen students that we work with in the community colleges focus on WKU degree completion programs and work with WKU advisors before they are even admitted to plan out their path to graduating with a bachelor degree.
+A: We have seen students that we work within the community colleges focus on WKU degree completion programs and work with WKU advisors before they are even admitted to planning out their path to graduating with a bachelor's degree.
 We have learned that transfer students need guidance much earlier than the term before they plan to transfer and this tool can help when working with students early in their community college experience.
 This takes strong partnerships with the community colleges and we are fortunate to have some great partners here in Kentucky.

 Dr. Laves and her team continue to find creative ways to use PathwayU with students.
 She believes that advising with a focus on career destination will continue to be critical to student retention and success.